Checking Aurora MySQL version numbers - Amazon Aurora

 The aurora-mysql-version is a dotted value with three parts: the Aurora MySQL major version, the Aurora MySQL minor version, and the patch level.
 The major version is 2 or 3.
 Those values represent Aurora MySQL compatible with MySQL 5.7 or 8.0, respectively.
 The minor version represents the feature release within the 2.x or 3.x series.
 The patch level begins at 0 for each minor version, and represents the set of subsequent bug fixes that apply to the minor version.
 Occasionally, a new feature is incorporated into a minor version but not made visible immediately.
 In these cases, the feature undergoes fine-tuning and is made public in a later patch level.

-All 2.x Aurora MySQL engine versions are wire-compatible with Community MySQL 5.7.12.
-All 3.x Aurora MySQL engine versions are wire-compatible with MySQL 8.0.23 onwards.
+All 2.x Aurora MySQL engine versions are wire-compatible with Community MySQL 5.7.12 or higher.
+All 3.x Aurora MySQL engine versions are wire-compatible with MySQL 8.0.23 or higher.
 You can refer to release notes of the specific 3.x version to find the corresponding MySQL compatible version.

 Note